zephraph/notes/Projects/Obsidian Tools/obsidian-plugin-cli.md

 This might look a little weird at first, but there's a lot of logic contained here in a way that's hopefully easy-ish to read.

 The procedure is named `install`.
 That's just useful for debug / error messaging.
 It `validate`s the `plugin` key from `context` (the state that'll be passed) by using the `isPluginValid` function.
 That function will return `true` or `false` if it's valid or not.
 If it's _not_ valid, it'll error and not continue.
-There are ways to add
+There are ways to add extra logic / handling for that, but we're not doing so for now.

+The `match` operation is almost like an if/else statement.
+In this case, if `noVaultProvided` returns true then `promptForVault` will be called.
+Otherwise if `isValidVaultProvided`, call `formatVault`.
+Otherwise `invalidVaultProvided` would be called.

+Lastly the `do` just calls a function.